core-wg/comi/draft-ietf-core-comi.md

 ### POST {#post-operation}

-The CoAP POST operation is used in CoMI for the creation of data node resources and the invocation of "ACTION" and "RPC" resources.
+The CoAP POST operation is used in CORECONF for the creation of data node resources and the invocation of "ACTION" and "RPC" resources.
 Refer to {{rpc}} for details on "ACTION" and "RPC" resources.